lbryio/lbry.tech/documents/glossary.md

 ### Support (Claim Support)

 A support is a wallet send transaction that includes claim information, which results in adding to a claim's effective amount.
-A tip is a special type of suppot that is sent from one wallet to another, so that the receiver can spend it to their own wallet.
+A tip is a special type of support that is sent from one wallet to another, so that the receiver can send it to their own wallet.

 ### Takeover Period

-In order to take over a claim at an existing vanity URL, the bid must be higher and takeover period must pass.
+In order to take over a claim at an existing vanity URL, the bid must be higher and the takeover period must pass.
 In simple terms, the longer the claim is held, the longer the takeover period.
-For each month held, a day is added to the take over period for a maximum of 7 days.
+For each month held, a day is added to the takeover period for a maximum of 7 days.
 See [Claimtrie Bid States section here](https://lbry.io/faq/claimtrie-implementation) for more information.

 ### Target

 A 256-bit number that puts an upper limit for a block header hash to be valid.
 The lower the target is, the higher the *difficulty* to find a valid hash.
 The maximum (easiest) target is `0x00000000FFFF0000000000000000000000000000000000000000000000000000`.
-The difficulty and the target are adjusted every 2016 blocks (approx. 2 weeks) to keep interval between the blocks close to 10 minutes.
+The difficulty and the target are adjusted every 2016 blocks (approx. 2 weeks) to keep the interval between the blocks close to 10 minutes.

 ### Testnet

 A set of parameters used for testing a LBRY network.
 Testnet is like *mainnet*, but has a different genesis block (it was reset several times, the latest testnet is *testnet3*).
-Testnet uses slightly different *address* format to avoid confusion with main LBRY addresses and all nodes are relaying and mining non-standard transactions.
+Testnet uses a slightly different *address* format to avoid confusion with main LBRY addresses and all nodes are relaying and mining non-standard transactions.

 ### Torba